 2,943 young people were informed about the project through roadshows and events

-500 young people will increase their life chances, by increasing their employability/enterprise prospects, knowledge and skills by being involved in Youth in Nature
+801 young people increasing their life chances, by increasing their employability prospects, knowledge and skills during the life of the project

-100 young people becoming active citizens and influencing developments within their communities
+96 young people were identified as active citizens taking part in different influencing and volunteering activities within their communities

 176 young people achieved at least one accreditation

 29 wildlife zones were created or improved over the life of the project.
 These include a mix of school grounds, community and youth centres, woodlands, nature reserves, allotment, and built environment spaces across the city